 |Intake & Discharge||Visitation & Phone Calls|

 |Family Resources||Victim Resources|

-The thought of getting arrested and going to jail is a scary and stressfull thought, not only for whoever gets locked up, but also their family, friends, and loved ones.
-The purpose of this guide is to give you all the advice and information you need to make going to jail less stressfull.
+The thought of getting arrested and going to jail is a scary and stressful thought, not only for whoever gets locked up, but also their family, friends, and loved ones.
+The purpose of this guide is to give you all the advice and information you need to make going to jail less stressful.
 If you have a question, feel free to ask it, and please leave any comments or tips that might help other people in the same situation is welcome.

 Henry County Jail

 Phone Number and Fax Number

 Map and Directions

 Inmate Search – Find Out Who’s In Jail